-If you have questions regarding Food Services, the best place to go for answers is the food services manager at your child's school.
-They are knowledgeable in all areas of meal service, food preparation, sanitation, safety, and the various programs offered.
+If you have questions regarding meal programs at your school site, the best place to go for answers is the food services manager at your child's school.
+They are knowledgeable in all areas of meal service, food preparation, sanitation, safety, and the various programs offered and serving times.
 We also offer information about our programs, as well as nutritional resources at http://achieve.lausd.net/cafela.